 I always buy the highest quality shoes (and outerwear) I can possibly afford.
 That ends up saving good money and, footwise, some health.
 Often you’ll see a post with a self-made dress that cost 6 dollars and a pair of shoes that cost 120 on sale.
 Cole Haan’s Nike Air line is incredibly comfortable and stylish.
 Look on ebay for some cheap ones.
 Also Anne Klein, Sam Edelman, Faryl Robin, Gentle Souls, and J-Walker can all be found cheap on ebay.

 A good idea is to get cheap shoes re-soled and/or heeled at a cobbler as soon as you buy them.
-They’ll last longer that way. :)posted almost 5 years ago
+They’ll last longer that way. :)posted over 5 years ago

 Rule of thumb is to buy cheap shoes only if they’re in style right now and not